 CFA® Equity Valuation

-This topic explores information used to make investment decisions, including buy and sell recommendations.
-The uses of technical and fundamental analysis are discussed as the basis for investment decisions.
+This topic explores information used to make investment recommendations and decisions.
+The uses of fundamental analysis are discussed as the basis for investment decisions.
 Methods for estimating a company’s intrinsic value are discussed in detail.
-Equity valuation also teaches about the functions and characteristics of a well-functioning financial system, market efficiency, behavioral finance, and various approaches to valuing public and private equity.
+Equity valuation also teaches about the functions and characteristics of a well-functioning financial system, market efficiency, and various approaches to valuing public and private equity.

-CFA Equity Valuation (EV) is a heavily weighted topic on the Level 1 exam and is not only fundamental to passing Level 1 but succeeding in the CFA Program overall.
+CFA Equity Investments (EI) is a heavily weighted topic on the Level 1 exam and is not only fundamental to passing Level 1 but succeeding in the CFA Program overall.

-The CFA Institute’s Level I Equity Valuation topic has an exam weight of 10-12% of the total exam content, so that approximately 18-22 questions of the 180 CFA Level I exam questions focus on this topic.
+The CFA Institute’s Level I Equity Investments topic has an exam weight of 10-12% of the total exam content so approximately 18-22 questions of the 180 CFA Level 1 exam questions focus on this topic.

 Market Organization and Structure

-This reading provides an overview of how various types of markets operate and the actors who participate in them.
+This reading provides an overview of various types of markets and the actors who participate in them.
 The overview includes markets for equities, fixed income, derivatives, and alternative investments.

 Security Market Indexes

 This reading focuses on different types of indexes, how they are constructed, and what they are used for.